MustafaKess/IDATG2208-ML-assignment-2/README.md

 Q3:

-- Understand the plot in Q3.2,
+- Understand the plot in Q3.2 -> DONE -> explained what a ROC curve is and what a RBF SVM is
 - Do Q3.3 by messing around with C in SVM
 - Do Q3.4 by messing around with γ-values in SVM